Iso Edge Domains: The matroidal locus

 \begin{theorem} Conjecture \ref{con:matroidal} is true for $n=5$. \end{theorem}

 \begin{proof} On a given iso-edge domain $D$ and for a fixed vector $v\in \parity_n$ the expression $\vartheta_v(A)$ is linear in $A$.
 We then consider the following polyhedral cone embedded in $D$:

 We can compute its description by using linear programming.
-We considered all the $76$ domains in dimension $5$ and found out that for each of them this set is spanned by rank one matrices that determine an unimodular system of vectors and so belong to the matroidal locus.
-Furthermore, the $4$ maximal unimodular systems in dimension $5$ are obtained in this way which concludes. \end{proof}
+We considered all the $76$ domains in dimension $5$ and found out that for each of them this set is spanned by rank one matrices that determine an {totally} unimodular system of vectors and so belong to the matroidal locus.
+Furthermore, the $4$ maximal {totally} unimodular systems in dimension $5$ are obtained in this way which concludes {the proof}. \end{proof}